qa-tools/qa-tools/CONTRIBUTING.md

 # Contributing
 QA-Tools is an open source, community-driven project.
 If you'd like to contribute, feel free to do this, but remember to follow these few simple rules:

+## Asking Questions
+If unsure what is the best way to use the library or just have any other question feel free to post them on the [Support Page](http://www.qa-tools.io/support/).

 ## Submitting an issues
 - A reproducible example is required for every bug report, otherwise it will most probably be __closed without warning__.
 - If you are going to make a big, substantial change, let's discuss it first.